3o14r473/qmenu/README.md

 </details>

-Empty `qmenu.conf` entries let dmenu display the "selected background" as black.
+Labels that have not been assinged a color will default to pure black.

+qmenu tools use dmenu's `-sb` flag to send this information to it.

 ### dmenu

-Everything else, like display options, font size and other colors, is handled by dmenu.
-Therefore, extensive customization can be achieved by [modifying](https://tools/suckless.org/dmenu/patches/) or replacing dmenu with something else like [rofi](https://github.com/davatorium/rofi).
+Everything else, like display options, font size and other colors, is handled by dmenu, therefore extensive customization can be achieved by [modifying](https://tools.suckless.org/dmenu/patches/) it.

+Alternatively, dmenu can be completely replaced and symlinked.

 ### Qube Settings